Raylo95/Capstone/README.md

  * GIS data used to get the boundaries of each borough
  * Used to create choropleth map for EDA
  * GIS data obtained from [here](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm)

+ ### _NYC Spatial Data Repository:_
+ * Used to get the longitude and latitude of the neighborhoods
+ * The longitude and latitude of the neighborhoods will be used to get the venues